 “As an alternative transportation mode, [the Texas train] is supported by several factors, including population growth, congestion of the state transportation system and safety,” the DEIS said.
 “Travel demand is increasing and the existing transportation infrastructure is not able to accommodate this growing demand between Dallas and Houston.”

 The DEIS provides assurances that all environmental issues are being addressed in the best way for communities and the environment.

-- The Texas Bullet Train utilizes regenerative breaking technology to recapture spent energy.
+- Texas high-speed trains utilize regenerative braking technology to recapture spent energy.

-- The Texas Bullet Train will provide an attractive alternative to hundreds of thousands of auto passengers every year.
+- High-speed trains will provide an attractive alternative to hundreds of thousands of auto passengers every year.

 - Fewer cars on the road mean less emissions and contaminants that harm air and water quality.

-- Bullet trains emit just 1/12th the amount of carbon as a typical commercial jet.
+- High-speed trains emit just 1/12th the amount of carbon as a typical commercial jet.

 - Approximately 100 to 500 feet of right-of-way needed for train system and facilities.

 - 52% of the route will be adjacent to existing infrastructure.

 - The railroad will lead to net reductions of Nitrous Oxide (NOx), volatile organic compounds (VOC), and Greenhouse Gas (GHG) emissions.